Perth Culture and Coffee Walking Tour with Two Feet & a Heartbeat

 Looking for the perfect introduction to the city of Perth?
 Look no further than this guided stroll with a knowledgeable local.
 While there’s an emphasis on street art (everything from tiny paste-ups to super-sized urban murals), you’ll also get to visit the CBD’s must-see sights and hear some of the colourful history of the Western Australia capital.
 Your guide will reveal one of their favourite caffeine haunts, and buy you a great coffee.
 Duration: 2 hours (approx.)

-Perth is making a name for itself as a cultural and creative hub.
+Perth is getting quite a name for itself as a cultural and creative hub.

 The city has expanded its public art offering by introducing more colourful murals and sculptures, and today I get to explore with Two Feet and a Heartbeat on their Perth culture and coffee walking tour.
 My guide’s name is Dave.
-He’s a true blue Perthite, and passionate about his city – which he loves to show off.
+He’s a true blue Perthite and very passionate about his city — which he loves to show off to visitors.

 Dave’s also a trained horticulturist so the first pieces of art he points out are the painted planter boxes.
 This is just one of the many initiatives the City of Perth have taken to make the CBD shine.
 The planters and accompanying bench seats are styled in funky florals, aboriginal dot and modern art deco themes.

 As we walk around the back of Town Hall, Dave gives a running commentary on the city’s history.
-At the State Buildings, we duck into the unassuming entrance of Perth’s only 6-star hotel – Como The Treasury, and through to a fancy sitting room.
+At the State Buildings, we duck into the unassuming entrance of Como The Treasury (Perth’s only 6-star hotel) and through to a fancy sitting room.
 The public space is decked out in luxurious furnishings, greenery and various pieces of contemporary art.
 It would be the perfect place to curl up with a book and a coffee.
 Speaking of coffee, the smell of freshly ground beans is getting stronger as we amble down the hallway.

 The State Buildings harbours high-end restaurants and cafes, retail shops, and health and wellness practitioners that go hand in hand with the elegant hotel.
 Dave buys me a takeaway coffee from popular Petition (included in the tour price) and we cruise down St Georges Terrace amongst the suits, tourists and council workers.
 A sidle up the exclusive King Street shopping strip brings us to the theatre district.